Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: Introduction

-where $\lambda$ is taken to be sufficiently large such that $\lambda = \Omega(\epsilon^{-1})$.
-Thanks to Danskin's theorem, the gradient of the penalty function in Eq. (\ref{eq:penalty-Kwon}) only involves gradient information.
+where $\lambda$ is taken to be sufficiently large such that $\lambda = \Omega(\epsilon^{-1})$. {If we interpret $\lambda$ as the Lagrangian multiplier, then Problem (\ref{eq:penalty-Kwon}) can be viewed as the Lagrangian function of the constrained optimization $\min_{\vx \in \sR^{d_x}, \vy \in \sR^{d_y}} f(\vx,\vy), {\rm s.t.} ~ g(\vx,\vy) \le g(\vx,\vy^*(\vx))$.} Thanks to Danskin's theorem, the gradient of the Problem (\ref{eq:penalty-Kwon}) only involves gradient information.
 Therefore, F${}^2$SA does not require the stochastic Hessian assumptions (\ref{eq:asm-stocBio}).
-More importantly, by directly leveraging gradient oracles instead of more expensive HVP oracles, the F${}^2$SA is more efficient in practice \citep{shen2025seal,xiao2025unlocking,jiang2025beyond} and it is also the only method that can be scaled to $32$B sized large language model (LLM) training \citep{pan2024scalebio}.
+More importantly, by directly leveraging gradient oracles instead of more expensive HVP oracles, the F${}^2$SA is more efficient in practice \citep{shen2025seal,xiao2025unlocking,jiang2025beyond} and is also the only method that can be scaled to $32$B sized large language model (LLM) training \citep{pan2024scalebio}.

 \citet{kwon2023fully} proved that the F${}^2$SA method finds an $\epsilon$-stationary point of $\varphi(\vx)$ with $\tilde \gO(\epsilon^{-3})$ first-order oracle calls in the deterministic case and $\tilde \gO(\epsilon^{-7})$ stochastic first-order oracle (SFO) calls in the stochastic case.
 Recently, \citet{chen2023near} showed the two-time-scale stepsize strategy improves the upper complexity bound of F${}^2$SA method to $\tilde \gO(\epsilon^{-2})$ in the deterministic case, which is optimal up to logarithmic factors.
 However, the direct extension of their method in the stochastic case leads to the $\tilde \gO(\epsilon^{-6})$ SFO complexity \citep{chen2023near,kwon2024complexity} , which still has a significant gap between the $\Omega(\epsilon^{-4})$ lower bound for SGD \citep{arjevani2023lower}.
 It remains open whether optimal rates for stochastic bilevel problems can be achieved for fully first-order methods.